LDSSA/batch-students/guides/github.md

 # Setup _Git_ and _GitHub_

 Having a _GitHub_ account and knowing the basics of committing and pushing changes are **mandatory** for this academy.
-All the learning materials and exercises will be released on this repository.
-If you need a refresher on Git, check out the learning units 3 and 6 in our [Python prep course](https://github.com/LDSSA/ds-prep-course-2023).
+All the learning materials and exercises will be released in this repository.
+If you need a refresher on Git, check out the learning units 3 and 6 in our [Python prep course](https://github.com/LDSSA/ds-prep-course-2024).

 With this guide, you will set up GitHub, then create and clone your workspace repository and clone the learning material repository (this one).